xformerfhs/homophone/README.md

 In this program all characters are mapped to upper case before encryption.
 This makes the source alphabet have 26 characters: `ABCDEFGHIJKLMNOPQRSTUVWXYZ`.
-The destination alphabet is set to `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789`.
+The destination alphabet is set to `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz`.
-So 26 source characters are mapped to 62 destination characters.
+So 26 source characters are mapped to 52 destination characters.

 On encryption the correct number of substitution characters is calculated for each of the source characters.
 Then each of the substitution characters is randomly assigned.